Titans run wild over Galveston Ball in homecoming win - Port Arthur News

 “He’s special.
 Life after him is going to be tough,” said Morgan when asked about Sanders.
 “He’s a great kid.
 He performs every week like that.
 He’s fun to watch.”

-The Titans Alex Prevost recovered a fumble at midfield to set up Memorial’s next scoring drive.
+The Titans’ Alex Prevost recovered a fumble at midfield to set up Memorial’s next scoring drive.
 Adrian Hayward rushed for 15 yards and then Sanders hit Ilijah Williams on a 27-yard scoring strike.
-The 2-ponit conversion run failed to make the score 44-7 with 2:08 left in the third quarter.
+The 2-ponit conversion run failed, making the score 44-7 with 2:08 left in the third quarter.

 Memorial took the opening kickoff and drove down the field to put the game’s first points on the board.
 Sanders capped the 12-play drive with a 40-yard touchdown run.
 He kept the drive alive with a 19-yard run on third-and-seven.
 The two-point conversion failed to make the score 6-0.